 Who is Covered by Workers’ Compensation?

 Most employees are covered under the Nebraska Workers’ Compensation Act.
-However there are exceptions as set forth by law (below are those set forth via the Nebraska Workers’ Compensation Court):
+However there are exceptions as set forth by law.

 What if my injuries are someone else’s fault?